 Clive Mercer is first recorded as an architect in Chichester in 1962 and became Diocesan Architect.
-His practice, Clive Mercer Associates, was later renamed Clive Mercer Architects Co-operative Ltd, in which his daughter Caroline was also involved.
+His practice, Clive Mercer Associates, was in 1988 renamed Clive Mercer Architects Co-operative Ltd, in which his daughter Caroline was also involved.
 On her retirement in 2007 it was merged with Russell Hanslip Associates of Highgate, London and became HMDW Architects Limited.
 The practice is still located in the redundant church of St Mary Rumboldswyke in Chichester, which had been adapted as offices by Clive Mercer.

 Much of the information about this practice has been kindly provided by Simon Dyson of HMDW Architects Ltd

 Designed: Crawley, – St Mary Magdalene, Bewbush (1999)

 Altered: Brighton and Hove, – St Andrew, Portslade by Sea (2004); Haywards Heath, – Ascension (1997); – St Wilfrid (1999); Horsham, – St Mary (2002)